The state of McDavid’s ratty socks might shock you | Offside

 But it was a picture of McDavid’s, er, toes, sticking out of his socks that was raising eyebrows over the weekend.

-During Saturday night’s After Hours segment that included an interview with McDavid, Sportsnet’s Hockey Night in Canada broadcast pulled up a picture of the Oilers star’s socks.
+During Saturday night’s After Hours segment featuring McDavid on Hockey Night in Canada, the broadcast showed off a picture of the Oilers star’s socks.

 And they didn’t exactly look like what you’d expect the NHL’s current highest-paid player to be wearing, complete with a couple toes sticking out through holes on each foot.